beegee-tokyo/DHTesp/README.md

 _**`DHT_ERROR_t getStatus();`**_
 - Get last error if reading from the sensor failed.
 Possible values are:
-  - ERROR_NONE      no error occured
+  - ERROR_NONE      no error occurred
   - ERROR_TIMEOUT   timeout reading from the sensor
   - ERROR_CHECKSUM  checksum of received values doesn't match